 Rundown

-Funny, how none of us
+Funny, she says, how none of us

 married Chinese.